Powassan Virus

 Algorithm

-Submitted serum samples will first be analyzed by the HI assay to determine if the patient has developed antibodies.
+Serum specimens submitted for serology will first be analyzed by the HI assay to test for the presence of Powassan antibodies.

-PCR testing will be considered on a case-by-case basis.
+PCR testing is not performed routinely and will only be considered on a case-by-case basis, in consultation with the Microbiologist.

 Reporting